mishaturnbull/PySpeedTest/README.md

 [![GitHub release](https://img.shields.io/github/release/mishaturnbull/pyspeedtest.svg)](https://github.com/mishaturnbull/pyspeedtest/releases/latest)
 ![Github All Releases](https://img.shields.io/github/downloads/mishaturnbull/pyspeedtest/total.svg)

+# NOTICE

+This project is no longer being actively maintained.
+I will continue to work on newly opened issues & pull requests, but will not be coming forward with new ideas/features/fixes myself.
+The collection server has been taken offline (as I am moving out) indefinitely.
+Thanks for all the help!

 # Python Internet Speed Test

 This is a small, lightweight utility that tests the Internet connection at set intervals.
 I wrote it to prove to the people who manage my Internet that it's ***really*** bad.
 It takes periodic (or not-so-periodic) samples of your Internet speed.
 Statistics recorded are upload speed, download speed, ping time, and if something fails reason for failure.

 Documentation can be found [here][docs]